Rob11001/ADC_Auction-Mechanism/README.md

 The parameters in the *run* command are:
 - **--name**: Name of the container
 - **-e**: Environment variables
-- **--network**: Specify the network in which run the container
+- **--network**: Specifies the network in which run the container
+- **-it**: Allows to have a terminal with which you can interact with the application

 **6.** **Run a generic Peer**: using the automatic DNS resolution we don't need to check the Master Peer IP and we can simply run the following command:

 ```
 docker run -it --name PEER -e MASTERIP="MASTER-PEER" -e ID=1 --network auction-mechanism-net p2p-auction-mechanism
 ```
-Note: Remember to use the same network and the correct Master Peer container's name.
+Note: remember to use the same network and the correct Master Peer container's name.
 In addition you need to use unique identifiers for peers' ID.

 <!-- Conclusioni -->
+# Future Developments
+The possible future developments are many.
+For example could be added other operations like partial search of an auction by its name, the possibily for an user to update his information, the possibility to update an auction or to remove it and so on.

+The same look of the application right now is very basic and raw, so it also could be improved in future versions.

 <!-- LICENSE -->